 The four approaches to employee development

 Employee development goes far beyond formal, structured learning.
-It also includes mentorship, career coaching, stretch projects, job shadowing, or even work exchanges.
+It also includes using different types of mentoring, career coaching, stretch projects, job shadowing, or even work exchanges.

 Generally, approaches to employee development fall into these four broad categories: